NCERT Solutions for Class 10 Maths Chapter 13 – CBSE Free PDF Download

 Or, r1 = 9/π

-Similarly, circumference of lower end of the frustum = 6 cm
+Similarly, the circumference of the lower end of the frustum = 6 cm

 ∴ 2πr2 = 6